Facebook pixel

 Exceptions to the Minimum Wage Law in California

-Not all employees are subject to the minimum wage law, but the salary for exempt employees must be a fixed & guaranteed amount.
-When it comes to proving that an employee is exempt, the employer is the one who is responsible for providing evidence of this.
+In California, not all employees are subject to the standard minimum wage law.
+However, exempt employees must receive a fixed and guaranteed salary.
+When determining if an employee is exempt, it is the employer’s responsibility to provide evidence of this status.

 Exempt Employee Requirements in California

-For an employee in California to be able to be considered exempt, they must meet specific requirements set by the state.
+For an employee in California to be considered exempt, they must meet specific requirements set by the state.
 These include:

-• An employee must not earn a salary less than twice the state’s minimum wage for full-time employment.
-As per the current 2024 guidelines, the formula for determining this threshold is 2 times the state’s minimum wage multiplied by 2,080 (the number of hours in a full-time work year).
-Specifically, California employees on salary in 2024 cannot receive less than $67,040 annually for companies with more than 26 employees and less than $61,760 annually for companies with 26 or fewer employees.
-This translates to a minimum monthly salary of $5,580 for companies with 26 or fewer workers and a minimum of $6,920 for companies with more than 26 workers.
+An employee must earn a salary of no less than twice the state’s minimum wage for full-time employment.
+As per the 2025 guidelines, the formula for determining this threshold is twice the state’s minimum wage multiplied by 2,080 (the number of hours in a full-time work year).

-• If an employee spends over half of their working time performing duties that are considered to be exempt, they can be considered as exempt employees.
+If an employee spends more than half of their working time performing duties considered exempt, they can qualify as exempt employees.
+This typically includes roles involving executive, administrative, or professional duties.

 California Minimum Wage Frequently Asked Questions